front-end-intermediate/Hooks/README.md

 _The old way_: Clicking a button opens the modal.
 Clicking its Close button closes it.

 The declarative way: Whether or not the Modal is open is a state.
-It’s either in the “open” state or the “closed” state.
-So, if it’s “open”, we render the Modal.
-If it’s “closed” we don’t render the modal.
+It’s either in the "open" state or the "closed" state.
+So, if it’s "open", we render the Modal.
+If it’s "closed" we don’t render the modal.
 Moreover, we can pass an onClose callback to the Modal – this way the parent component gets to decide what happens when the user clicks Close.

 ```js
 <div>